 - To transfer firmware, see "File Transfers." - To retrieve a copy of the event or data log, see "Use FTP or SCP to retrieve log files."

 Modbus

-Use Modbus to view the Network Management Card through the interface of your building management system.
-It is read-only.
+Modbus lets you view the Network Management Card through the interface of your building management system.

 The Modbus interface supports 2-wire RS-485, plus ground.